 On October 7, 2023, the State of Israel was attacked by Hamas, and the State of Israel subsequently declared war on Hamas.
-On April 14, 2024, Iran launched a missile and drone attack at Israel, and on April 19, 2024, Israel launched a response attack on Iran.
-While this war and conflict have not had a direct material financial impact on the Company as of the date of this filing, the Company employs approximately 1,060 professionals in Israel.
-The Company is actively monitoring the developments in this war.
+Since that time, Israel has been engaged in armed conflict with combatants located in Gaza, the West Bank, Syria, Iran, Lebanon and Yemen.
+While these war and conflicts have not had a direct material financial impact on the Company as of the date of this filing, the Company's headquarters are located in Israel, and the Company employs approximately 1,040 professionals in Israel, including the majority of the Company's senior leadership team.
+The Company is actively monitoring the developments in this geographic region.